bbauska/W3Cx-5of5/README.md

 as parameter, and we use the x and y and color and width and height properties of the player's object.

-The same for moving the player with the mouse: we\'ve got a method that will use "player.x" and "player.y" giving to them the position of the mouse.
+The same for moving the player with the mouse: we&apos;ve got a method that will use "player.x" and "player.y" giving to them the position of the mouse.

 We can go further in object-oriented programming by moving these functions inside the object, here, as methods.

-Of course, we\'ll have to do some small modifications because "player.x" and "player.y", will become the properties of the object itself.
+Of course, we&apos;ll have to do some small modifications because "player.x" and "player.y", will become the properties of the object itself.

-Let\'s have a look at the modified version.
-So here we\'ve got the "move" function that will take the "x" and the "y" position of the mouse, and we just set them to the "this.x" and "this.y" properties of the object.
+Let&apos;s have a look at the modified version.
+So here we&apos;ve got the "move" function that will take the "x" and the "y" position of the mouse, and we just set them to the "this.x" and "this.y" properties of the object.

-Let\'s look at how we call this move method from the animation loop: just "player.move(mousePos.x, mousePos.y)".
+Let&apos;s look at how we call this move method from the animation loop: just "player.move(mousePos.x, mousePos.y)".

 The same for drawing the player: we copy and paste the content of the